arjunr2/WALI/README.md

 make libc
 ```

-We currently support 64-bit architectures (x86-64, aarch64, riscv64) with hopes to expand
-to more architectures.
+**NOTE**: Only the following 64-bit architectures are supported: `x86-64`, `aarch64`, `riscv64`.
+Future iterations will include a larger set of ISAs.

 ### 4. AoT Compiler

 Generates faster ahead-of time compiled executables.
-For our WAMR implementation, build with:
+For the WAMR implementation, build with:
 ```
 make wamrc
 ```